What It Is

 Related Service

 We draft the business plan, financial projections, compliance monitoring programme, and all supporting documentation.
-We prepare key individuals for the FCA's interview process, conduct pre-submission fitness and propriety assessments, and manage the relationship with the FCA case officer throughout the determination process.
-Our involvement does not end at authorisation — we provide post-authorisation support to ensure the firm's compliance arrangements are operational and embedded from the first day of trading.
+We prepare key individuals for the FCA's interview process — conducting mock interviews based on the questions case officers actually ask, reviewing the individual's understanding of their proposed responsibilities, and ensuring consistency between interview answers and application content.
+We manage the relationship with the FCA case officer throughout the determination process, including responding to additional information requests promptly and constructively.

 Related Sectors